mymatsubara/cheatsheet-js/src/cheatsheet/en/basics.md

 ![Creating and opening a html file with inline script](/cheatsheet/basics/inline-script.gif)

-## executing an external javascript script from html
+## execute an external javascript script from html

 You can reference an **external script** in your html using using `<script src="script-url">`.